CityOfLosAngeles/mds-dev/server/README.md

 `make_tables.sql` will create the trip and status change tables inside of the specified database.

 `pull_data.py` pulls from the trip and status change tables from the database and read it into pandas dataframes.
-To run, use the command `python pull_data.py` and have an environmental variable` DATABSE_URL`.
+To run, use the command `python pull_data.py` and have an environmental variable` DATABASE_URL`.

 where `DATABASE_UR`L = postgres://user:password@localhost/databasename
 [user] and [password] are for the Postgres SQL server and [databasename] is the name of the database.